PayBX (AXPR) Price Reaches $0.0048 on Major Exchanges

-PayBX (CURRENCY:AXPR) traded up 7.4% against the dollar during the 1-day period ending at 14:00 PM E.T. on May 2nd.
-PayBX has a total market capitalization of $1.34 million and approximately $18,810.00 worth of PayBX was traded on exchanges in the last day.
-In the last seven days, PayBX has traded 22.2% lower against the dollar.
-One PayBX coin can now be bought for about $0.0048 or 0.00000042 BTC on cryptocurrency exchanges.
+PayBX (CURRENCY:AXPR) traded up 7.4% against the dollar during the one day period ending at 8:00 AM Eastern on May 4th.
+One PayBX coin can currently be purchased for $0.0048 or 0.00000042 BTC on major exchanges.
+PayBX has a market capitalization of $1.34 million and approximately $18,810.00 worth of PayBX was traded on exchanges in the last day.
+In the last week, PayBX has traded 22.2% lower against the dollar.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.